+At Equinix, we strive to foster a culture where employees can feel empowered and secure while advancing meaningful careers and doing their best work.
 Investing in talent is key to the continued growth of our company.
-We foster a culture at Equinix where our employees can be their whole selves at work while discovering meaningful careers and doing the best work of their lives.
 Our focus on talent includes developing pathways to reach diverse communities, building robust platforms to connect and engage with new talent, and continually improving the employee experience while maintaining our culture and values.
-We want to create a virtuous cycle of attracting, hiring and developing the very best talent that represents the diversity of our world, supports our organizational goals, and does what it takes to create a more accessible, equitable and sustainable future.
+We are dedicated to attracting, hiring and developing the best talent who support our organizational goals and work to create a more accessible, equitable and sustainable future.

 We are focused on creating multiple pathways to reach new talent from diverse communities.
-In 2021, we forged partnerships and invested in tools and systems to grow and support our inclusive hiring practices.
-Through updates within recruitment marketing tools and efforts, we can more effectively reach a wider and more diverse candidate pool.
+In 2022, we continued investing in partnerships, tools and systems to grow and support our inclusive hiring practices.
+This also included an EECN-specific career page to provide potential employees with an overview of our active networks, highlighting there is a network for everyone.
 These efforts contribute to a growing and resilient talent pipeline that enables us to scale our efforts at every level where we are looking for talent.

-We take a global stance to implementing guidelines and best practices around new hire offers that promote a consistent process.
-When determining new hire compensation, we do not take into consideration the current salary of a candidate nor increases based on previous salary—offers are determined based on the value a candidate job brings to Equinix.
-We partner with hiring compensation managers to determine the offer based on the following considerations:
+We take a global stance, implementing guidelines and best practices around new hire offers that promote a consistent process.
+When determining new hire compensation, we do not take into consideration the current salary of a candidate nor increases based on previous salary—offers are determined based on the value a candidate brings to Equinix.
+We partner with compensation managers to determine the offer based on the following considerations:

-An Opportunity for professionalsn returning to work after a career gap (maternity leave, caretaker role, sick leave, etc.)
+An opportunity for professionals returning to work after a career gap (maternity leave, caretaker role, sick leave, etc.)

 Increasing community support and reducing stigmas around disability hiring.
 Creating awareness and education around inclusive hiring.